 Smile Train was founded in 1999.
 Since then, Smile Train has grown into the world’s leading cleft charity, helping more than 1,000,000 desperately poor children with clefts, training thousands of medical professionals and establishing hundreds of programs in the world’s poorest countries.

 37. Why does Smile Train have such a large cash reserve?

 For our most recent Fiscal Year, our combined operating expenses were $133,716,600.
 Our total net assets (reserves) were $134,601,638.
 Of that, $128,390,810 was in interest bearing investments.

 The reserve is in place so that if we are unable to maintain our fundraising efforts at present levels, we would still be able to fund our programs for one year.
 When our partners in the field sign-up each year they assume funding for the entire year.
-In essence, the Smile Train model is dependent on the steady flow of funds to our 1,100 partners.
+In essence, Smile Train’s model is dependent on the steady flow of funds to our 1,100+ partners.